LKummer/break/doc/content/guide/getting-started.md

 Almost anything, that is.
 Systemizing media queries is still challenging, as CSS custom properties can not be used within them.

-This challenge motivated the creation of Break.
+The challenge of creating a consistent responsive experience across an entire website has motivated the creation of Break.
-Enabling consistent responsive experiences across an entire website.

 ## Downloading Break